Painting contractors in

 Frequently Asked Questions

 Yes, Delaware requires a Home Improvement Contractor license for painting projects over $1,500.
-You must pass a business law exam and maintain a $20,000 surety bond according to Delaware Division of Professional Regulation.
+This includes passing a written exam and maintaining a $20,000 surety bond, according to Delaware Division of Professional Regulation.

-Do I need permits for painting work in Newark?
+Do I need permits for painting my house in Newark?

 Painting contractors in Newark